Best months to see northern lights!

 The Polar Night ends, and the days are becoming longer and sunnier.
 The amount of snowfall decreases, and finding clear skies & aurora becomes a little bit easier.

 In February, there are many beautiful nights with auroras, and medium-strong auroras are frequent.
-Chances for big auroras increase, compared to November-December-January.
-The closer we get to the Spring Equinox, the more likely it is to see huge auroras, and there could be even an aurora storm happening towards the end of the month.
+The closer we get to the Spring Equinox – the higher the chances for big auroras.

 February is a great month to travel to Lapland!
-There is plenty of snow, and trees are usually still covered with it.
-All of the winter activities are running, and it still feels like “true winter”, but in terms of tourism, it is less busy than in December.
+There is plenty of snow with trees are usually still covered with it.
+All of the winter activities are running, and you can go skiing, snowmobiling or on a husky ride.
+So, if you want to experience

 Aurora magic!